Characters of the Overwatch franchise: Dr. Harold Winston

 Dr. Harold Winston was the chief scientist of the Horizon Lunar Colony, a research base on the Moon where a group of genetically engineered gorillas and primates resided to test the long-term effects of living in space.
 Harold took a special interest in one young gorilla who showed a great curiosity for the world around him, beginning with stealing Harold's glasses because he thought there would be more to see.
 Showing the young gorilla a view of Earth, Harold gave him a piece of advice he remembered years later: "Never accept the world as it appears to be.
 Dare to see it for what it could be."

 When the other gorillas on the moon base rebelled, Harold and the other human scientists were killed; his prodigy took his name "Winston" to honor his fallen mentor, and escaped to Earth in a scratch-built rocket.
 Winston also kept Harold's glasses, as well as a photograph of the two of them at the Horizon colony.

 Dr. Harold Winston is voiced by Greg Chun.

+Iggy

+Iggy is an Omnic living in the Underworld, an Omnic community underneath the streets of London.
+She is a fan and collector of English rock music.

+In the London Calling comic series, Iggy meets and befriends Tracer, but becomes doubtful of the viability of coexistence between humans and Omnics when she believes that Tracer failed to prevent the assassination of Mondatta at the hands of Widowmaker.
+She begins to sympathize with Kace, another Omnic in the Underworld, who stirs up anger among the malcontent Omnics, but turns against him once she learns that Kace plans to frame humans for the destruction of the Underworld, and is almost killed by Kace when she tries to expose his plot, only to be saved by Tracer.